hknd23/idcempy/paper.md

 observations in either the zero or middle-category by combining a single binary “split-stage” probit equation with an ordered probit “outcome-stage” equation.
 Users can treat the error terms from these two equations as independent or correlated in the package’s estimation routines.
-`IDCeMPy` also includes functions to fit inflated MNL models—combining a logit split-stage equation, and a MNL outcome-stage equation—to account for the preponderant and heterogeneous share of observations in the baseline or any lower category in unordered polytomous outcome measures.
+`IDCeMPy` also includes functions to fit Generalized Inflated MNL models—combining a logit split-stage equation, and a MNL outcome-stage equation—to account for the preponderant and heterogeneous share of observations in the baseline or other outcome categories in unordered polytomous outcome measures.
 Combining two probability distributions by estimating two equations in each aforementioned model statistically addresses the inflated share of observations in an ordered or unordered choice category that results from distinct d.g.p’s.
 This ensures that each inflated discrete